Welcome to Tumble Reeds MusicStudio! We offer private music lessons in bassoon, oboe, piano, theory, and recorder, and live music for special events.

 Margaret loves working with students of all levels.
 She has taught at Western University, the University of Guelph, Wilfrid Laurier University, and during her three years of doctoral course work at Indiana University, she taught six undergraduate courses as an Associate Instructor of Music Theory.
 She has conducted master classes at the University of Victoria, Kenyon College, and Western University.
 As a private instructor, she has helped students aged 5 through 75 start piano and bassoon from scratch, prepare for RCM Harmony and History exams, and return to music lessons as an adult.

-In her spare time, Margaret enjoys running with her dog Roadie, board games, ping pong, baking, and exploring the world with her one-year-old son.
+In her spare time, Margaret enjoys running with her dog Roadie, board games, ping pong, baking, and exploring the world with her two-year-old son.
 Margaret was thrilled to have been selected to appear on Season 2 of Canada's Smartest Person in Fall 2015.
 You can watch her go head-to-head with a surgeon, an engineer, and a football player through the CBC Canada's Smartest Person webpage.

 Graham Mackenzie has been principal oboist of the Windsor Symphony since 2006, the Niagara Symphony since 2013, London Symphonia since 2014, and the Hamilton Philharmonic since 2016.
 He has also appeared as principal oboist with the Kitchener-Waterloo, Winnipeg, and Brantford Symphony Orchestras.
 Other engagements include being a member of the Civic Orchestra of Chicago in 2009-2010, and freelancing on several occasions in Chicago and Indianapolis.
 He has been a member of the Tanglewood Music Centre, Music Academy of the West, National Repertory Orchestra, National Academy Orchestra of Canada, l’Orchestre de la Francophonie Canadienne, the Banff Centre, and the National Youth Orchestra of Canada.